 For the production of figs. 9-12, not every well listed in the tables of appendix B was used.
 Wells drilled in any formations of type KD, KN, JM, KJ, PL and OU (even in combination with any other type) were not used because these formations are not considered part of the High Plains aquifer system.
 Wells drilled in formations of type QA were included in all regions (if not in combination with any of the types mentioned immediately above) unless these wells were believed to be part of "perched" alluvial systems.
-This criterion is in variance with that used in previous reports in which no wells screened in alluvial aquifers were used outside of region V. Analysis has shown that the most significant effect of this change in well-selection criteria has been to reduce the size of the areas with little or no data on some of the maps in figs. 9-12.

 Statistical analysis is an important tool for understanding observed patterns of ground-water data.
 This report employs a statistic to help describe the behavior of annual water-level changes.
 Tables 3, 5, 7, and 9 report the results of a "paired t-test" on the difference between each successive annual depth-to-water measurement for each well.
 This statistic, the average of all annual water-level changes, is tested to determine whether that difference is large enough to indicate that a "statistically significant" change has occurred.
 Statistical significance relates the value of a statistic with the probability of observing that calculated value.
-It is often measured by the "p-value."
+It often is measured by the "p-value."
 This quantity reports the probability of encountering a larger value than was calculated from the sample of data.
 A 5% level of significance is commonly used as an indication of statistical significance (this convention is followed in this report).
 This means that the p-value must be less than 0.05 (5%) to indicate statistical significance.
 In other words, there is less than a 5% risk that the statistic could be larger, by random chance.
 This is commonly accepted as sufficient evidence of a statistically significant result.
-However, there remains a 1 in 20 (5%) chance that this relationship is not significant.
+There remains a 1 in 20 (5%) chance, however, that this relationship is not significant.
 Conversely, if statistical significance is rejected because of a large p-value, a possibility always remains that the difference is nonetheless real.